oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/deploying-applications/_index.md

     -   **Update - Deployment Plan on Local Machine**: Updates the application using a new deployment plan located on the local machine and then uploads it to the Administration Server's upload directory.
 Use this option if all of your changes are dynamic.
     -   **Redeploy - Deployment Source and Plan on Server**: Updates a deployment plan located on the server and redeploys the application.
 Use this option if your changes include non-dynamic changes that require the application to restart.
     -   **Redeploy - Deployment Source and Plan on Local Machine**: Updates a deployment plan located on the local machine and redeploys the application.
 Use this option if your changes include non-dynamic changes that the application to restart.
-3. If necessary for your selection, enter the file path to the new deployment plan.
+3.  **Optional**: If necessary for your selection, enter the file path to the new deployment plan.

 4. Click **Done** to update or redeploy the application.